percona/percona-server/doc/source/development.rst

 Code is proposed for merging in the form of pull requests on GitHub.

-For |Percona Server|, we have several Git branches on which development occurs:
+For **Percona Server for MySQL**, we have several Git branches on which development occurs:
 5.5, 5.6, 5.7, and 8.0.
-As |Percona Server| is not a traditional project, instead of being a set of patches against an existing product, these branches are not related.
+As **Percona Server for MySQL** is not a traditional project, instead of being a set of patches against an existing product, these branches are not related.
 In other words, we do not merge from one release branch to another.
 To have your changes in several branches, you must propose branches to each release